 There are Federal, State, and local regulations that govern what and how much can be exhausted.
 Chances are that you will have to remove paint particles with a filter or water-wash.
 These will have do be stored and disposed of as hazardous waste.
 The remaining exhaust will need to be stripped of solvent by burning or reclaim.
 This is primarily an EPA issue.

 Fire and explosion are the most common hazards.
-Solvent is flammable as are fine particles of dried paint.
+A solvent is flammable as are fine particles of dried paint.
 All electrical switches, fans, lights in the paint area must be explosion-proof.
-Be aware that solvent is heavier than air.
+Be aware that the solvent is heavier than air.
 If an exhaust stack is full of solvent vapor and is shut off, that vapor will fall back into the room.
 Always run the booth empty long enough to clear the stack.
 Used filters are combustible and should be stored appropriately.
 Any paint which accumulates on the booth, in the stack, or on the fan blades should be regularly removed to reduce fire hazard.
 The area should have an approved automatic extinguishing system.
 Insurance carriers and local authorities may require specific fire avoidance and suppression devices be installed.
 The National Board of Fire Underwriters and the National Fire Protection Association are two good resources.

 Most places do not allow the use of a baffle-type booth any longer, they simply do not trap enough material.
 Most booths today are filter or water wash booths.
 There are also different draft patterns and surface finishes to be considered.
-Obviously, cost is also an issue.
+Obviously, the cost is also an issue.
 Booths should carry the approval of one or more registered organizations who have tested it for safety.

-The above information is not deemed to be complete or accurate for any given installation, but is merely intended as a tool to promote further study and investigation.
+The above information is not deemed to be complete or accurate for any given installation but is merely intended as a tool to promote further study and investigation.
 Any information given by Federal, State, or local authorities, or equipment manufacturers should take precedence.